Short read: Welcome to the Cinderella stretch of the Regent’s Canal.

-Long version.
-Forget the pavement, the sidewalk, the street, the beaten path.
+Long read: Forget the pavement, the sidewalk, the street, the beaten path.
 The towpath – unseen, untrodden, unexplored, unknown London – beckons.
 The London of a couple of centuries ago.
-A London of tunnels and bridges and narrow boats and locks.
-To say nothing of the life and death struggle between the workhorses of the canals and the iron horses of the railways.
+A London of tunnels and bridges and narrowboats and locks.
+To say nothing of the life-and-death struggle between the workhorses of the canals and the iron horses of the railways.
 Ooh.
 Ah.
 Yes.
 The towpath.
 Shows you a stretch of London – a secret interstice of London – you won’t have seen before.
 And makes for a fascinating look at our past.

 Great connections and asides and notations – a telling Dickens glimpse, for example.
 And the usual – usual? – canal life and times and culture and history details.
 Everything from horse dips to tow rope scars to ARP gates.
 All of it leading up to that “well I never” home stretch, that London historical, architectural, cultural and literary bonanza: St. Pancras Old Churchyard (the Hardy Tree, JC Bach, resurrectionists, Dickens, etc.), down St. Pancras Road (more Dickens, that amazing RAF St. Pancras tale, etc.) and St. Pancras International Station (Betjeman, etc.).
 Welcome to the Cinderella stretch of the Regent’s Canal.

-The meeting point is by the taxi rank just outside King’s CrossRailway Station and King’s CrossTube Stop.
+The meeting point is by the taxi queue next to Pret a Manger just outside King’s Cross Railway Station and King’s Cross Tube Stop.

 There’s more.
 The Canal Walks guides – Aileen, Charlie, John, Mike, Richard and Roger – are all members of the IWA and have many years’ experience exploring the inland waterways by narrowboat (and, in Roger’s case, canoe).
 They have formidable expertise – know the canals better than “ordinary mortals.”
 And – how special is this – they donate their fees to the IWA.
 So you’re supporting a good cause – doing a seriously good turn – when you go on one of our canal walks. [/vc_column_text][/vc_column][/vc_row]

-If you can’t make one of the regularly scheduled, just-turn-up, public Regent's Canal walks do think about booking one as a private tour.
-If you go private you can have the Regent's Canal walk of your choice (there are about half a dozen different canal walks in the London Walks repertory) – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, The Regent's Canal - King's Cross, Granary Square, St. Pancras it can always be booked as a private tour.
+If you go private you can have the The Regent's Canal - King's Cross, Granary Square, St. Pancras walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.